-Theoretically, compared to the original LLM, the additional overhead of our solution comes from processing the partially blind signatures between the client and the server.
+Theoretically, compared to the original LLM, the additional overhead of our solution comes from processing the partially blind signatures between the client and server.
 During the blinding phase, one modular multiplication and one modular exponentiation operation are required.
-In the signing phase, two modular exponentiation operations are needed.
+In the signing phase, two modular exponentiation operations are required.
 In the de-blinding phase, one modular multiplication and one modular exponentiation operation are required.
 The verification phase requires one modular exponentiation operation.
-Overall, a single signature incurs an additional cost of 2 modular multiplications and 5 modular exponentiations.
-In addition to these, hash operations are also required during the signature process; the hash function $H_M$ needs to be executed twice for each signature, while the $H_{MD}$ hash function only needs to be executed once within a certain period.
-Specific details of the partially blind signature scheme adopted in this paper can be found in \cite{RSABlindSignatureswithPublicMetadata}.
+Overall, a single signature incurs an additional cost of two modular multiplications and five modular exponentiations.
+In addition, hash operations are also required during the signature process; the hash function $H_M$ needs to be executed twice for each signature, while the $H_{MD}$ hash function needs to be executed only once within a certain period.
+Details of the partially blind signature scheme used in this study can be found in the study \cite{RSABlindSignatureswithPublicMetadata}.